All Episodes

 They'll never admit they were rejected by the people.

-The only way they ever lose is if the people do stupid things as a result of cheating or lying, or if there's theft.
+The only way they ever lose is if the people do stupid things as a result of cheating or lying or if there's theft.

-Because if the Russians stole the election, Trump and everything he does is illegitimate, and we don't have to do it, and we can oppose all of it because it's not what the people really wanted.
+They're going to continue this business on the Russians because if the Russians stole the election, Trump and everything he does is illegitimate and we don't have to do it and we can oppose all of it because it's not what the people really wanted.

-And they'll even claim that they're favoring the entire democratic process.
+And they'll even claim that they're favoring the entire Democratic process.

 Obviously, the people didn't vote for Trump.